oilspillmodeling/SpillModelingGlossary/source/index.rst

 Entrainment
 -----------

-Entrainment is used to describe the process of oil being broken into droplets, and mixed into the water.
-Usually used in the context of mixing into the near surface
+Entrainment is used to describe the process of oil being broken into droplets and mixed into the water column.
+Usually used in the context of mixing into the near surface by wave action.
+Entrainment can lead to :ref:`Dispersion`, though usually a range of droplet sizes are enrained, and only the smallest onces are considered "dispersed".

 Mousse